Choosing a rug to match your floor type

 Of course, a safe bet when buying a rug is to choose either white, black, or grey, which tend to go with anything.
 White shaggy rugs look great and will bring a cosy, traditionalist vibe to your room — particularly desirable in the living room or bedroom.

 This Mehari Rug 23109 6278 with hints of brown and grey would be a fantastic choice for a room decorated with a cream colour, particularly if that also extended to the carpet.
 Its dense fluffy texture would contrast well with a short-piled carpet.

-Alternatively, the Arabesque Rust Wool Rug is thick enough to add an element of warmth to the room, but not too thick as to flood the room with textures.
-The contrasting rust-orange and white colours with the elegant pattern make this a classy rug for a proud home.
+Alternatively, the Arabesque Wool Rug Slate is thick enough to add an element of warmth to the room, but not too thick as to flood the room with textures.
+The contrasting colours with the elegant pattern make this a classy rug for a proud home.